-Spina Bifida is a birth defect that you may have heard of in humans.
+Spina Bifida is a congenital disability you may have heard of in humans.
 But guess what?
-Spina bifida in dogs is real too.
-This is why we decided to write a brief article and what one should expect if they end up owning a dog that is diagnosed with Spina Bifida.
+Spina bifida in dogs is real, too.
+This is why we wrote a brief article about what to expect if they own a dog diagnosed with Spina Bifida.

 So, without further ado, let’s dive right in!

 What is spina bifida?

 Spina bifida is a congenital disease that occurs while the affected puppy is still in the mother dog’s uterus.
 During this time, as we all know, all of the body parts begin to form, including the vertebrae, spinal cord, brain, and meninges.
 And if anything goes wrong in developing these four things, it could lead to the development of the medical condition known as spina bifida.

 The most common…

 The issue that can arise is when the vertebrae along the spinal cord don’t fuse properly, which winds up causing many other problems.
 It can also impact vertebral arches.
 You will know if a dog has spina bifida very early on because they will have problems trying to walk.

 What causes spina bifida to occur in dogs?

 What causes spina bifida in dogs remains a mystery.
 Some believe that it may be due to malnutrition or some environmental toxin.
 While others believe it is probably due to some hereditary condition, the evidence doesn’t seem to support that any breed may be at an increased risk over another.